Meet NeoGAF, the hardcore community shaping the games media agenda

 There’s little sympathy for Orth on NeoGAF.
 We ask its founder Tyler Malka if he worries about just how far NeoGAF’s members go in pursuing individuals in the games business.
 “If detective work strays into the realm of revealing personal information or facilitating potential for harassment, it is dealt with appropriately,” he tells us.
 “Holding the spotlight to asinine comments doesn’t constitute harassment, nor do harsh characterizations.
 The NeoGAF userbase is not a uniform entity; at the times when thousands of voices align on one position, however, we can often see a tangible result.”

 That’s putting it lightly.
 Previous ‘tangible results’ of NeoGAF’s hivemind in action are legion, but Malka describes the 2007 incident involving Jeff Bell as NeoGAF’s watershed moment.
-Bell sent a private message to NeoGAF user a Master Ninja, responding to his criticisms with the legend: “And your contribution to society is…what?”
+Bell, who had been mocked for his performance on stage at E3, sent a private message to fierce NeoGAF critic ‘a Master Ninja’, responding to his criticisms with the legend: “And your contribution to society is…what?”

 A Master Ninja made this public, and Jeff Bell’s identity was confirmed through NeoGAF users’ detective work.
 “Jeff Bell had to make a public apology and quietly resigned soon after,” says Malka.
 “I later ran a ‘Contribution to Society’ NeoGAF charity drive in honour of the scandal.”